bsnes-emu/bsnes/docs/interface/higan.md

 This option allows the same program to control the emulated SNES, for development or testing.

+**Extension Port**
+is the name the Sega Mega Drive used for its expansion port.

 **Soft Reset**
 restarts the emulated console's CPU